This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 The last must-have app for RVers is a sanitary dump locator for when your waste tanks are full.

 Games and entertainment on your electronic devices are all well and good.
-For myself, when I find a way to make life more convenient or save a substantial amount of money, that’s when I get excited.
+But for myself… when I find a way to make life more convenient or save a substantial amount of money by using an app, that’s when I get excited!

 For RVers to be able to take care of all their basic travel needs — almost anywhere and anytime — makes a smartphone a valuable tool that all RVers should have with them.

-Bonus Tip: Just being able to pinpoint your exact location with GPS coordinates can get you help when you really don’t have a clue where you are.
-The GPS Coordinates Finder App makes that easy!
+For example, just being able to pinpoint your exact location with GPS coordinates can get you help when you really don’t have a clue where you are.
+Bonus RV App #4: The GPS Coordinates Finder App makes that easy!

 I’ve been involved in RVing for over 50 years — including camping, building, repairing, and even selling RVs and motorhomes.
 I’ve owned, used, and repaired almost every class and style of RV ever made.
 I do all of my own repair work.
 My other interests include cooking, living with an aging dog, and dealing with diabetic issues.
 If you can combine a grease monkey with a computer geek, throw in a touch of information nut and organization freak, combined with a little bit of storyteller… you’ve got a good idea of who I am.
 To date, I’ve shared my RV knowledge in over 300 articles here at The Fun Times Guide!
 Many of them have over 25K shares.